MerlinZCC/Cache-Simulator/README.md

 ## Introduction

-The goal of this project is to simulate the performance of a cache hierarchy using given traces of real programs.
+The goal of this project, part of our **Computer Architecture** coursework, is to simulate the performance of a cache hierarchy using given traces of real programs.
 The simulator models the cache's behavior, measures total access time, and evaluates the impact of various configurations and optimization techniques (e.g., prefetching).
 Understanding these behaviors is crucial for designing efficient and high-performing computer architectures.

 ---